Three Little Chickpeas

 Ingredient notes and substitutions

-The mango cherry smoothie recipe uses simple ingredients but please see the recipe card below for the full recipe and exact measurements.
+The mango cherry smoothie recipe uses simple ingredients, but please see the recipe card below for the exact measurements.

-A bowl of frozen cherries, a cup of orange juice, a bowl of frozen mangoes, and a bowl of fresh spinach.
+A bowl of cherries, orange juice, frozen mango, and spinach.

-Mango - I opt for frozen mango; it’s already ripe and cubed.
-If you use fresh mango, you may want to reduce the liquid and add a little ice to chill.
-For more mango recipes, try a refreshing dragon fruit mango smoothie, cucumber mango smoothie, mango agua fresca, or a strawberry mango banana smoothie.
+Mango - I use frozen mango because it's already ripe, cubed, and helps thicken the smoothie.
+If you use fresh mango, the smoothie may be thinner and less chilled.
+Reduce the liquid slightly or add a few ice cubes for a thicker and chilled smoothie.
+For more ways to use frozen mango, try a dragon fruit mango smoothie, a cucumber mango smoothie, or a strawberry mango banana smoothie.

-Water - The recipe calls for 1 cup of water along with ⅓ cup of orange juice with the frozen mangoes and cherries.
-Adding 2 cups of fresh spinach will thicken the smoothie, add an extra ½ cup of water to thin out if needed.
-Coconut water can also be used instead of water.
+Water - The recipe uses water to keep the smoothie light and fruit-forward.
+Coconut water can also be used for a slightly sweeter, tropical flavor.
+Adding the optional 2 cups of fresh spinach will thicken the smoothie; add an extra ½ cup of water to thin it out if needed.

 Variations

-• Use a mix of sweet and tart cherries.
+• Use different cherries: A mix of sweet and tart cherries works well for a brighter, tangier smoothie.

 Serving suggestions